I can be reached for questions or comments at logicalpaladin@gmail.com you can also find me on Substack.

 Matthew 24:15 “So when you see standing in the holy place ‘the abomination that causes desolation,’ spoken of through the prophet Daniel—let the reader understand— 16 then let those who are in Judea flee to the mountains.
 17 Let no one on the housetop go down to take anything out of the house.

 He pointed us to the prophecy of the seventy sevens and said, “let the reader understand”.
 Remember that when Gabriel gave the prophecy, he started by saying “Know and understand this...”.
 It is very clear that the prophecy of the seventy sevens is something we can understand and that we are meant to understand it.
 In fact, when Jesus made the statement recorded there in Matthew 24:15, he was answering the question, “what will be the sign of your common and of the end of the age?”
 Notice that he didn’t say that there would be no way to tell when he was coming or when the age was ending.
-He didn’t say that’s date setting and I won’t engage in it.
+He didn’t say that’s date setting and not to engage in it.
 He said to go to the prophecy of the seventy sevens and understand it and then you will have your answer. “let the reader understand”.

 In that light, let us now move forward with the application of the counting of the seven times seven, now that we know how much time we are talking about.

 Let me show you what I have found regarding the decree to rebuild Jerusalem.
 Israel was reborn as a nation in 1948 but the city of Jerusalem was under a partition plan.
 No decree to rebuild it was given at that time.
 Even if it had been, it has been way longer than seven sevens since then.
 We need a decree that was given less than seven sevens ago.
-In 1967, the Six Day War saw the city largely fall into Jewish hands for the first time in nearly 2000 years.
+In 1967, the Six Day War saw the city and the Temple Mount largely fall into Jewish hands for the first time in nearly 2000 years.
 On June 28, 1967 the Israeli Knesset issued a decree regarding Jerusalem.
 But it has also been too long since that decree was issued for it to be considered the correct one.
 So, we come to the only other decree issued to rebuild Jerusalem in current existence, The Jerusalem Law of 1980.
 Here is the text of that decree.

 The Jerusalem Law July 30, 1980